-Overall Company materiality €45.8 million (2022: €34.7 million).
+Overall Company materiality €41,230 thousand (2023: €45,850 thousand).
 How we determined it Based on approximately 1% of total assets.
-Rationale for benchmark applied The Company is a group treasury entity whose purpose is to support the Mondi Group funding strategy and manage the various loan and cash arrangements of the Mondi Group.
+Rationale for benchmark applied The Company is a treasury entity whose purpose is to support the Mondi Group funding strategy and manage the various loan and cash arrangements of the Mondi Group.
 Considering the nature of the business and activities of the Company, we have used total assets as the basis for the calculation of the overall materiality level.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2022: 75%) of overall materiality, amounting to $\in$ 34.4 million (2022: $\in$ 26.0 million) for the Company financial statements.
+Our performance materiality was 75% (2023: 75%) of overall materiality, amounting to €30,900 thousand (2023: €34,388 thousand) for the Company financial statements.

-In determining the performance materiality, we considered a number of factors - the history of misstatements, risk assessment and aggregation risk and the effectiveness of controls - and concluded that an amount at the upper end of our normal range was appropriate.
+In determining the performance materiality, we considered a number of factors - the history of misstatements, risk assessment and aggregation risk and the effectiveness of controls - and concluded that an amount in the middle of our normal range was appropriate.

-We agreed with the directors of the Company and the Audit Committee of Mondi plc, the ultimate parent of the Company, that we would report to them misstatements identified during our audit above $\leq 2.3$ million (2022: $\leq 1.7$ million) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the directors of the Company and the Audit Committee of Mondi plc, the ultimate parent of the Company, that we would report to them misstatements identified during our audit above €2,050 thousand (2023: €2,293 thousand) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.